 Deborah J Oakley Collegiate Professor Emerita, Department of Health Behavior and Biological Sciences, University of Michigan School of Nursing

-Director, Center for the Study of Drugs, Alcohol, Smoking & Health (DASH Center), University of Michigan School of Nursing
+Founding Director, Center for the Study of Drugs, Alcohol, Smoking and Health (DASH Center), University of Michigan School of Nursing